Ozzie Albies Player Props: Braves vs. Phillies

 Ozzie Albies At The Plate

-- He ranks 56th in batting average, 98th in on base percentage, and 19th in slugging among qualifying hitters in MLB action.
+- He ranks 59th in batting average, 101st in on base percentage, and 20th in slugging among qualified hitters in baseball.

-- Albies has picked up a hit in 65.3% of his 72 games this season, with more than one hit in 26.4% of them.
+- In 65.8% of his 73 games this season, Albies has picked up at least one hit.
+He's also had 19 multi-hit games.

-- In 38.9% of his games this season, Albies has tallied at least one RBI.
-In 16 of those games (22.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in six contests.
+- Albies has an RBI in 29 of 73 games this year, with multiple RBI in 16 of them.
+He has also driven home three or more of his team's runs in six contests.

-- He has scored in 29 of 72 games this season, and more than once 7 times.
+- He has scored in 29 games this year (39.7%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.